Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/camera-stacking.md

 A Camera Stack consists of a [Base Camera](camera-types-and-render-type.md#base-camera) and one or more [Overlay Cameras](camera-types-and-render-type.md#overlay-camera).
 A Camera Stack overrides the output of the Base Camera with the combined output of all the Cameras in the Camera Stack.
 As such, anything that you can do with the output of a Base Camera, you can do with the output of a Camera Stack.
 For example, you can render a Camera Stack to a given render target, apply post-process effects, and so on.

  URP performs several optimizations within a Camera, including rendering order optimizations to reduce overdraw.
 However, when you use a Camera Stack, you effectively define the order in which those Cameras are rendered.
 You must therefore be careful not to order the Cameras in a way that causes excessive overdraw.
-For more information on overdraw in URP, see [Advanced information](cameras-advanced.md).
+For more information on overdraw in URP, refer to [Advanced information](cameras-advanced.md).

-For examples of how to use Camera Stacking, see the [Camera Stacking samples in URP Package Samples](package-sample-urp-package-samples.md#camera-stacking).
+For examples of how to use Camera Stacking, refer to the [Camera Stacking samples in URP Package Samples](package-sample-urp-package-samples.md#camera-stacking).

 <a name="adding-a-camera-to-a-camera-stack"></a>
 ## Adding a Camera to a Camera Stack